Effects of Hurricane Hazel in Canada: Preparations

-Originally forecast to lose power over the Allegheny Mountains, two Special Weather Bulletins issued by the Dominion Weather Office expected Toronto to be mostly spared, albeit with a caveat that if Hazel merged with an existing cold front south of Ontario, severe weather would result.
-High winds, between 65 and 80 km/h, with only occasional showers as a result of Hazel were forecast, and in Toronto, the fact that a hurricane was arriving was not mentioned on the television station nor any radio stations.
-Ships on lakes Erie and Ontario received warnings about strong winds, although the predicted wind speeds ranged from 65 to 120 km/h.
+The hurricane was originally forecast to lose power over the Allegheny Mountains, and two Special Weather Bulletins issued by the Dominion Weather Office expected Toronto to be mostly spared albeit with a caveat that if Hazel merged with an existing cold front south of Ontario, severe weather would result.
+High winds, between 65 and 80 km/h, with only occasional showers as a result of Hazel were forecast, and in Toronto, the fact that a hurricane was arriving was not mentioned on television or radio stations.
+Ships on Lakes Erie and Ontario received warnings about strong winds, but the predicted wind speeds ranged from 65 to 120 km/h.

 Since the storm was expected to pass east of Toronto, few measures were taken.
-With few people in Canada having any experience with hurricanes, as storms that went that far inland northwest being virtually unheard of, very few warnings were given and there were no evacuations prior to the storm as it was expected that it would pass east of the city.
+With few people in Canada having any experience with hurricanes, as storms that went that far inland northwest being virtually unheard of, very few warnings were given, and there were no evacuations prior to the storm, as it was expected that it would pass east of the city.
 Areas along rivers and creeks were particularly vulnerable to flooding, as homes were built in their floodplains.
-Toronto Hydro had called in standby crews as heavy winds were forecast, although they were almost sent home at one point due to a lull in the storm.
+Toronto Hydro had called in standby crews as heavy winds were forecast, but they were almost sent home at one point because of a lull in the storm.

 Impact

 In the few weeks leading up to Hazel striking the Greater Toronto Area (GTA), the region had received above-average rainfall.
-When the storm arrived, the water table was already saturated; as a result, most of the precipitation, with estimates going as high as 90%, simply ran off into rivers and creeks in Toronto, raising water levels by as much as six to eight metres.
+When the storm arrived, the water table was already saturated.
+As a result, most of the precipitation, with estimates going as high as 90%, simply ran off into rivers and creeks in Toronto, which raised water levels by as much as six to eight metres.
 As a result, anything built in the floodplain of a major waterway was either inundated or simply swept away.
 In a city not used to heavy flooding, there had been no experience with the natural disasters like hurricanes, which resulted in a lack of preparedness and greater loss of life.